 This car uses deans battery connector.
 We need to check the batteries and the connector here.
 But before that charge the batteries for more than 3 hours.

-If you have charged properly, the car might start running again.
+The car might start running again when the battery is charged properly.
 But if you have already used the batteries for more than 1 year, maybe it’s time to replace them.

 Replace the batteries and try again.
 Make sure you are using the best batteries in the market.